survivejs/webpack-book/manuscript/packages/01_consuming.md

 The idea is that if webpack resolver matches `demo` in the beginning, it resolves from the target.
 You can constrain the process to an exact name by using a pattern like `demo$`.

 Light React alternatives, such as [Preact](https://www.npmjs.com/package/preact), [react-lite](https://www.npmjs.com/package/react-lite), or [Inferno](https://www.npmjs.com/package/inferno), offer smaller size while trading off functionality like `propTypes` and synthetic event handling.
-Replacing React with a lighter alternative can save a significant amount of space, but you should test well if you do this.
-The setup looks like this for *react-lite*.
-The idea is the same for others:
+Replacing React with a lighter alternative can save a significant amount of space but you should test well if you do this.

+{pagebreak}

+The setup looks like this for *react-lite* and the idea is the same for others:

 ```javascript
 {